qharscoet/gb/README.md

 -----------
 - TODOs in the code
 - Refactor to get rid of duplicated code here and there
+- Sprite overlapping and 10 sprite on one line limit
+- Sound ?

 Missing:
 --------

 - Sounds
-- Saves
-- MBC other than MBC1
+- MBC other than MBC1 and 5

 External librairies used:
 ---------------------